axyl-os/axyl.org/README.md

 A beautiful, modern website for AxylOS - an Arch-based Linux distribution designed for desktop users who want power and simplicity.

+## if you want to get up and running with the project as quickly as possible then you can use one of the included reproducible development environments that we have included.
+Be that Devbox, devcontainers, or the nix flake.

 ## Features

 - **Modern Design**: Clean, responsive UI built with Next.js and Tailwind CSS